devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - Using the Administrator view, switch to the project `openshift` and under **Builds** click on the **ImageStreams**
 - Search and open the **ImageStream** `Java`
 - Switch to YAML view and add the following snippet to the `tags:` section.
-  - Be careful to keep the needed indents!
+  - Be careful to keep the needed indentation!

 ```yaml
     - name: java-old-image